SugarTurboS/rc-redux-model/README.en.md

 // send action
 this.props.dispatch(action)
 ```

-As shown above, **an action is composed of type and payload.
-The naming rule of type is: model.namespace/actionName, such as: [userModel/fetchUserInfo ]**

 Please note that every action here is a function, that is, the idea of processing `synchronous action` is the same as processing `asynchronous action`.